kjpye/P6-Geo-Coordinates-UTM/README.md

 NAD 27
 NAD 83

-##ellipsoid_names
+##ellipsoid-names

-The ellipsoids can be accessed using ellipsoid_names.
-To store thes into an array you could use
+The ellipsoids can be accessed using ellipsoid-names.
+To store these into an array you could use

      my @names = ellipsoid_names;

-##ellipsoid_info
+##ellipsoid-info

 Ellipsoids may be called either by name, or number.
-To return the ellipsoid information, ( "official" name, equator radius and square eccentricity) you can use ellipsoid_info and specify a name.
+To return the ellipsoid information, ( "official" name, equator radius and square eccentricity) you can use ellipsoid-info and specify a name.
 The specified name can be numeric (for compatibility reasons) or a more-or-less exact name.
 Any text between parentheses will be ignored.